sajitha-tj/Design_Patterns_Examples/src/AbstractFactory_FurnitureFactory/README.md

 ## Running the tests

-To run the tests, you need to run the main method in the AbstractFactory_FurnitureFactory.Main class.
-You can find the AbstractFactory_FurnitureFactory.Main class in the following path: AbstractFactory_FurnitureFactory.FurnitureFactory/src/AbstractFactory_FurnitureFactory.Main.java
+To run the tests, you need to run the main method in the Main class.
+You can find the Main class in the following path: Main.java

 ### Example